Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 If the trimming should be skipped (and therefore the alignment is performed with the raw input data), select `donottrim` in this menu.
 The fifth line sets the trimming arguments.
 When trimming is skipped, what is put in this line is ignored.
 Otherwise, use the arguments allowed by the selected trimming software.

-**Default trimming settings explained**: By default some of the most common options are set for BBDuk (`ktrim=l k=15 mink=10 hdist=1 qtrim=r trimq=10 minlen=30`).
+**Trimming settings**: By default some of the most common options are set for BBDuk (`ktrim=l k=15 mink=10 hdist=1 qtrim=r trimq=10 minlen=30`).
-The first four options are for trimming unwanted (9)adapter) sequences which in BBDuk is done using k-mers (e.g. all 3-mers for ATTGCAAT is ATT, TTG, TGC, GCA, CAA, AAT).
+The first four options are for trimming unwanted (adapter) sequences which in BBDuk is done using k-mers (e.g. all 3-mers for ATTGCAAT are ATT, TTG, TGC, GCA, CAA, AAT).
+Any unwanted sequences (e.g. adapter, primer and transposon sequences) can trimmed using the adapters file at the bottom of the window.
+Clicking the `Open adapters file` opens a text file in which the unwanted sequences can be placed in fasta format.
+Fasta format is similar to the fastq format, but without the last two lines (i.e. the dummy line and the quality line).
+The header line of each read should start with a `>` and can contain any text (preferably no special symbols to be sure) and the next line should contain the unwanted sequence, for example:

+> `> header line first unwanted sequence`
+> `GATC`
+> `> header line second unwanted seqence`
+> `CATG`

+When all unwanted sequences are set, save the text file and close it.
 The value for k is set by the `k` parameter and should not be higher than the length of the shortest unwanted sequence (e.g. if the shortest sequence that needs to be trimmed has length 10, then k < 10).
 The higher this number is, the smaller the chances are that false positives are found when trimming.
 This method, however, might skip over the last few basepairs of a read when the length of a read is not a multiple of k.